What is Illegal Trade in Wildlife?

 How can I shop considering Wildlife Protection?

-Making smart shopping choices is our first line of defense against illegal wildlife trafficking.
-Let's explore how we can become more conscious consumers and protect wildlife through our purchasing decisions.
+Wildlife smuggling is a critical issue, and making smart shopping choices is our first line of defense against illegal wildlife trafficking.
+Let’s explore how we can become more conscious consumers and protect wildlife through our purchasing decisions.

 Identifying sustainable certifications